 Yale's Screenwriting Professor Marc Lapadula has taught some of Hollywood's top screenwriters.
 He calls me one of his best students in eighteen years.
 He is a relentless task-master, a gifted teacher, a dedicated mentor, and now, a true friend.
 The best way to learn screenwriting?
 Read scripts...all of them...every day.

-I told David I write twelve hours a day everyday, he gave me a big hug saying that is how he writes.
+When I told David I write twelve hours a day everyday, he gave me a big hug saying that is how he writes.
 When Marc asked how I am motivated to work so hard, I stomped on the floor saying "My biological clock is ticking!"
-My twelve Final Drafts in every genre have won multiple Laurels with another twelve still in rough draft.
+My twelve Final Drafts in every genre have won multiple Laurels with thirteen in rough draft.